Pokeystuff/CognitiveSamples/README.md

 # CognitiveSamples
-Sample Images for Cognitive Training
+Sample Images for Cognitive Vision Training

+Use these images for learning how to train custom Vision (AI) Models / Vision Neural Networks.

 A collection of cigarette butts used for a hypothetical waste collecting / counting system.